 At Lenzie Meadow, we strongly encourage parents to become involved in their child's learning in partnership with our staff.
-Regular visits are planned throughout the year for parents to discuss the progress of their child.
+Normally regular visits are planned throughout the year for parents to discuss the progress of their child.
 We also encourage parents to call and make an appointment to speak to the class teacher if they wish to discuss their child's education or wellbeing.
+During COVID we have made use of social media platforms to share information and every child has a Teams account.

-Each class holds an open morning each session.
+Normally each class holds an open morning each session.
 Parents are invited along to a performance to find out what their child has been learning within the term.
 At this event they are invited back to class to view pupil work.
+During COVID we have used Teams as an alternative to show the classrooms and also performances like nativity and School Shows and assemblies.

-Pupils in P5-7 all have homework dairies which encourage parents to be involved in their child's learning and we have recently started to upload helpful video clips to our school website to support parents at home.
+Our children have created targets which are shared on their Teams page and we have recently started to upload helpful video clips to our school website to support parents at home.

-Many parents are involved in the running of our after school club programme too.
+Normally many parents are involved in the running of our after-school club programme.
 This is strongly welcomed and provides extracurricular activities for all children within the school.
+Hopefully this will continue in the future.

-Parents are very welcome to come in and help within their child's class.
-This can be arranged through the Head Teacher, as necessary checks, if required, would be undertaken before entering school.
+Normally parents are very welcome to come in and help within their child's class.
+When normality resumes this can be arranged through the Head Teacher, as necessary checks, if required, would be undertaken before entering school.